pvrahul271199/Cowin-Vaccine/README.md

 > cd Cowin-Vaccine/
  ```

-2. With `node` and `npm` installed, run the following command to install all dependencies:
+2. With `node` installed, run the following command to install all dependencies:

 ```sh
 npm install